Windsor Castle: 11th and 12th centuries

 Windsor was not initially used as a royal residence.
 The early Norman kings preferred to use the former palace of Edward the Confessor in the village of Old Windsor.
 The first king to use Windsor Castle as a residence was Henry I, who celebrated Whitsuntide at the castle in 1110 during a period of heightened insecurity.
 Henry's marriage to Adela, the daughter of Godfrey of Louvain, took place in the castle in 1121.
 During this period the keep suffered a substantial collapse – archaeological evidence shows that the southern side of the motte subsided by over 6 ft (2 m).
 Timber piles were driven in to support the motte and the old wooden keep was replaced with a new stone shell keep, with a probable gateway to the north-east and a new stone well.
 A chemise, or low protective wall, was subsequently added to the keep.

-Henry II came to the throne in 1154 and built extensively at Windsor between 1165 and 1179.
-Henry replaced the wooden palisade surrounding the upper ward with a stone wall interspersed with square towers and built the first King's Gate.
+Henry II came to the throne in 1154 and ordered extensive building at Windsor between 1165 and 1179.
+Henry had the wooden palisade surrounding the upper ward replaced with a stone wall interspersed with square towers and commissioned the first King's Gate.
 The first stone keep was suffering from subsidence, and cracks were beginning to appear in the stonework of the south side.
 Henry replaced the keep with another stone shell keep and chemise wall, but moved the walls in from the edge of the motte to relieve the pressure on the mound, and added massive foundations along the south side to provide additional support.
 Inside the castle Henry remodelled the royal accommodation.
 Bagshot Heath stone was used for most of the work, and stone from Bedfordshire for the internal buildings.